 As I understand home base, it’s more often when you’ve worked with a singer for a while you find that there are certain vowel consonant combinations that work really well.
-And just that plays quickly.
+And just get them to that place quickly.

 Line Hilton 1:03:37

-For me, it’s BAH the time it’s BAH.
-But there are some other people for which other consonant vowel combinations work much better, depending on what the issue is.
-And so that’s what I would call their their home base.
+For me, it’s BAH.
+Most of the time it’s BAH.
+But there are some other people for which other consonant vowel combinations work much better, depending on what their issue is.
+And so that’s what I would call their home base.

 Line Hilton 1:04:01